inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/SinCos/sincos.md

 # `sincos`

-Compute the sine and cosine of `x`, return in radians.
+Compute the sine and cosine of `x` expressed in radians.

 ```@setup repl_only
 using LinearAlgebra